ashmit0920/Fidy/README.md

 ```
 fidy
 ```
-**Update:** Fidy will be released soon as a binary for Windows, Linux and MacOS!
+**Update:** Fidy will be released soon as a binary for Linux and MacOS!

 ## Usage